JoshuaGrams/philtre2d/doc/objects/Gui.md

 # GUI Objects

 An alternate attempt at a GUI layout system.
-Each node has an anchor point on its parent, a pivot point on itself, and a resize mode to control how it changes to fit the area it is allocated.
+Each node has an anchor point on its parent, a pivot point on itself, and a resize mode for each axis to control how it changes to fit the area it is allocated.
 Nodes aren't constrained to fit inside their parent at all, they're just given a width and height (and an offset for Row/Column nodes).

 All Nodes except SpriteNodes generally don't scale, they just change their width and height.
 A global scale factor can be passed down the tree, which will scale local positions, padding, row/column spacing, text size, Slice image size, and the size of nodes with the "none" resize mode.